- Originally published: January 15, 2025

 - Their host is automatically notified when they check in, so they don’t have to wait.

-💡 Best for: Ideal for offices with frequent guests, contractors, or scheduled meetings, reducing congestion at the front desk.
+💡 Best for: Offices with frequent client visits, contractors, or scheduled meetings.

 Some businesses require visitors to be pre-approved before checking in but still need additional steps upon arrival.
 This process keeps security tight while still making check-ins fast and organized: